Dharwad: Literature

-Fine Arts
+Fine ats

-D V Halbhavi established Halbhavi School of Art, Dharwad which has the distinction of being Karnataka’s first school of Arts in the year 1935.
-The school, which was founded under the aegis of the Dharwad Fine Art Society, has provided Art education to thousands of students during the last 76 years.
+D V Halbhavi established Halbhavi School of Art, Dharwad which was Karnataka's first school of arts in the year 1935.
+The school, which was founded under the aegis of the Dharwad Fine Art Society, has provided art education to thousands of students.
 The school also introduces students to complementary fields such as theatre, literature, and music.
 Kumareshwara Fine Arts College (1991) was founded by K.N.
 Neglurumatha at Haveri.
 V.R.
 Sutar started Gangambika Memorial Art School (1993) at Dharwad.
 Apart from this in 1966, Dandavathi Math in Dharwad opened an Arts School for mentally challenged children.

-Recognizing the immense contribution of Dharwad towards the Music, Literature, and Arts field, Central Government has decided to set up Lalitha Kala Akademy Regional Centre in Dharwad.
-The Lalitha Kala Akademy will act as a catalyst for artists to get equal exposure as some of the bigger cities artists get and will make Art Field more vibrant in North Karnataka region.
+Central Government has decided to set up Lalitha Kala Akademy Regional Centre in Dharwad.